John Erskine, Earl of Mar (1675–1732): Exile and contemporary legacy

-Beyond his noble titles, the Earl of Mar was a forward-thinking individual, especially in the realms of architecture and urban development.
+The Earl of Mar was a forward-thinking individual, especially in the realms of architecture and urban development.
 His vision extended beyond the Anglo-Scottish Union of 1707, as he sought to integrate England, Ireland, and Scotland as equal partners in a proposed federation with France.
 This ambitious plan aimed at securing lasting peace across Europe.
-John Erskine served as Sovereign Grand Commander of the Order of the Fleur de Lys from 1716–1730, with the purpose of re-establishing the Judaic-Christian Kingdom of Jerusalem.
+John Erskine served as Sovereign Grand Commander of the Order of the Fleur de Lys from 1716 to 1730, with the purpose of re-establishing the Judaic-Christian Kingdom of Jerusalem.

 During his 19 years in exile following the Jacobite Rising of 1715, Mar dedicated himself to intellectual pursuits, notably in designing houses and urban improvements.
 These designs were not just for aesthetic value but were intended to support the infrastructural needs of a restored Stuart monarchy.
 His work in exile showcased his unwavering commitment to his principles and his homeland, underlining his role as a prominent and influential figure in the historical and cultural narrative of the United Kingdom.

-John Erskine, Earl of Mar, actively sought the support of foreign powers for the Stuart cause, demonstrating his commitment to this political endeavor.
-Over time, however, his standing within the Jacobite movement faced challenges.
-In 1719, he was involved in orchestrating an invasion plan, leveraging Spain's ongoing war against Britain, though this initiative was ultimately hindered by adverse weather conditions.

-Mar has been criticized for his perception as a political conspirator, with some labeling him a traitor to the Jacobite cause.
+Mar has been criticised for his perception as a political conspirator, with some labeling him a traitor to the Jacobite cause.
 However, recent analyses suggest that these accusations may be unjust.
 Mar's actions during his exile, particularly his negotiations with the British government, were primarily driven by a desire to secure his financial future and restore his family estates, rather than a betrayal of the Jacobite movement.
 Although he engaged in some negotiations, there is little evidence that he provided significant intelligence to the British or that he acted as a spy.